MicrosoftDocs/power-platform/power-platform/admin/managed-identity-overview.md

 - Enables seamless authentication to other Azure services.

 ## Supported scenarios
 Enterprises can securely connect to Azure resources that support managed identity from their IP/ISV [Dataverse plug-ins](/power-apps/developer/data-platform/plug-ins).
-For example, enterprises can use managed identity to connect to their Azure key vault from Dataverse plug-ins to retrieve sensitive information, like keys and secrets, without needing to manage credentials.
+For example, enterprises can use managed identity to connect to their Azure Key Vault from Dataverse plug-ins to retrieve sensitive information, like keys and secrets, without needing to manage credentials.

 ## Supported services
 The following table lists the services that support Power Platform managed identity.